davidkuhta/hello-world/Joins.md

 |Nested Loops                                                           |400090 |
 |Hash Join                                                              |100090 |

 We identify that an Index Nested Loop join using either the Primary B-Tree or Secondary B-Tree equivalently incur the least cost.
-We select the Primary B-Tree and formulate the final relation R3 = R2 Primary-B-Tree-INL T4 with estimated cost 190.
+We select the Primary B-Tree and formulate the final relation.
+R3 = R2 Primary-B-Tree-INL T4 with estimated cost 190.
 </details>